a-sharpe/sharpe_project_2/README.md

 | exact_F0   |          |         |
 | BJKST      |          |         |

+Due to the variance induced by the Tug of War Algorithm, the answer does not match the exact F2 exactly.
+Additionally, due to the the computational overhead of computing with 10x3 sketches, the time it takes does not actually improve over the brute force, exact method.

 | Algorithm  | Run Time (sec) | Results |
 | --- | --- | --- |
 | exact_F2   |   74       |   8567966130   |